 No, this guidance should not be used for outbreak management purposes.
 CDPH recommends consulting with the Local Health Jurisdiction for outbreak guidance.

-When is a person considered to have "completed their primary series"?
+When is a person up to date on their COVID-19 vaccines?

 If a person tests positive for COVID-19, does that person still need to isolate, even if they are boosted?

 Yes, all persons who test positive for COVID-19, regardless of their vaccination status, whether they do or do not have symptoms, or had previous infection should isolate and follow CDPH recommendations for isolation in Table 1 of the guidance.

 What should persons do if they experience COVID-19 rebound, whether it occurs with or without antiviral medicine treatment?